greatscottgadgets/ubertooth/host/README.cmake.md

   * A variable to specify group name to be used in the udev rules, if not set CMake will attempt to determine in usb or plugdev are used on the host system.

+ * ENABLE_PYTHON
+  * Build tools that require python - now only ubertooth-specan-ui